EMERGENCY CONTINGENCY PLAN

 D. BOMB THREAT PLAN

 b.
-Ask questions about the location, time set to go off, type of bomb, who put it there, and why was it put there
+Ask questions about the location, time set to go off, type of bomb, who placed it, and why it was placed.

 a.
-Notify the Emergency Director and provide as much information as you can about the location, time set to go off, type of bomb.
+Notify the emergency director and provide as much information as you can about the location, time set to go off, and type of bomb.

 b.
 Evacuate the building if the evacuation alarm is sounded or if directed to do so.

 c.
-Re-enter the building until you were notified by Emergency Director.
+Reenter the building until you are notified by emergency director.

 d.
 Retrieve your automobiles until notified that it is safe to do so.